Skip to content

 Raises:

-ValueError: If the version file is empty or missing.
+ValueError: If the version file is empty, missing, or the tag format is unrecognised.

 """